-Smart Cities Research Cluster
+Smart Cities and Infrastructure Research Cluster

 The Smart Cities Research Cluster (SCRC) seeks to promote and advance the efficient design, planning and delivery of urban environments and services through the use of spatially integrated information and communication technology.